PA Superior Court: Guidelines Are Standard for all Checkpoints

 For those unfamiliar with the guidelines governing DUI checkpoints, there are five issues that help determine constitutionality of such a checkpoint.
 Tarbert/Blouse dictates that vehicle stops must be brief, and that they cannot involve a physical search.

 Another issue?
 The when, where and why.
 The guidelines state that police agencies must give sufficient notice of the proposed checkpoint.
-The choice of time and location must also be based on where drunk drivers are likely to be travelling based on past local experience and etc.
+The choice of time and location must also be based on where drunk drivers are likely to be travelling based on past local experience and etc. They are required to provide data, statistics, or reports, either by documentation or testimony, that supports their reasoning for choosing a particular spot to place a checkpoint, as well as the duration of each stop and the timing.
+If they fail to do so, evidence pertaining to the stop and whatever evidence results from it are required to be suppressed.

 It is important to note that consistency is the key with checkpoints – the decision of what vehicles to stop must be predetermined and objective.
 For example, if it is predetermined that every fifth car will be stopped during a DUI checkpoint, they must check every fifth car consistently.
+It can’t simply be left to the discretion of officers, to prevent discrimination and other problems.

 Police at checkpoints must ensure that no one is driving with blood alcohol content over 0.08 percent, the legal limit in Pennsylvania.
-It is their duty to run sobriety tests or breathe analyzing tests to determine whether your driving is impaired or not.
+It is their duty to run sobriety tests or breath analyzing tests to determine whether your driving is impaired or not.

 Once convicted, DUI cases can have major consequences.
 Apart from the fact that it gets a permanent place in your criminal record, you may be imposed with huge fines and a substantial period of jail time along with the suspension of your driver’s license.
 Beyond what is mandated by the court, its effect may go to such an extent where you will have difficulty in procuring a job opportunity or maintaining a proper professional career and that’s when a Pittsburgh DUI Lawyer can help you to defend your rights.